 Why Intergenerational?

-“I appreciate the opportunity to spend time with my church family in a less formal, all-inclusive setting.” (retired age)“I enjoy how activities can engage people of all ages.” (late 20s)
+“I appreciate the opportunity to spend time with my church family in a less formal, all-inclusive setting.” mid-60s

 Most churches are multi-generational.
 With intentionality, a church can become intergenerational, transforming to a new way of being the church—growing disciples, and impacting the world for Jesus Christ in the way, we believe, God intended.
 This transformation brings about a sense of belonging for all, to be in relationship as equal parts of the body of Christ—the intergenerational church.